Introduction

 Checks if the pickup and dropoff of

-can be inserted to the vehicle’sStoplist
+rcan be inserted to the vehicle’sStoplistwithout violating

 The new request’s

-of every existing stop in the stoplist of the vehicle.The capacity contraints of the vehicle.
+time_window_min|maxof every existing stop in the stoplist of the vehicle.The capacity contraints of the vehicle.

 The implicit constraint of inserting Pickup, with regards to order, before Dropoff